sravan-pallamreddy/trade-streamer/README.md

 - `UI_AUTO_EXIT_COOLDOWN_MS` (default **300000 ms**) prevents repeated orders; failures drop to a 60s retry.
 Automation currently skips short positions.

 #### Cash-Based Market Orders
 - Every recommendation card includes a **Buy w/ Cash** button.
-It uses your withdrawable cash (`cashAvailableForWithdrawal` with fallbacks to other cash balances) and calculates `floor(withdrawCash / (entryPrice * 100))` contracts before preview/place.
+It sends the AI’s preferred contract count to the server, which first attempts that exact size; if buying power is insufficient, it automatically falls back to `floor(withdrawCash / (entryPrice * 100))` and calls out the adjustment in the UI.
 - If withdrawable cash cannot fund at least one contract, the UI blocks the submission and prompts you to refresh balances.
 - Orders run through the same E*TRADE preview/place endpoints and refresh the portfolio rail after execution.